shieldon-io/document-translations/en/guide/fatfree.md

 composer require shieldon/shieldon ^2
 ```

+This will also install dependencies built for Shieldon:

+- [shieldon/psr-http](https://github.com/terrylinooo/psr-http) The PSR-7, 15, 17 Implementation with full documented and well tested.
+- [shieldon/event-dispatcher](https://github.com/terrylinooo/event-dispatcher) The simplest event dispatcher.
+- [shieldon/web-security](https://github.com/terrylinooo/web-security) The collection of functions about web security.
+- [shieldon/messenger](https://github.com/terrylinooo/messenger) The collection of modules of sending message to third-party API or service, such as Telegram, Line, RocketChat, Slack, SendGrid, MailGun and more...

 ## Implementing

-Assuming your code is supposed to be this.
+Assuming your code is supposed to look like this.

 ```php
 <?php